Hornets vs. Wizards Prediction & Picks - November 10

 - Computer Predicted Total: 242.8

+- The Wizards have a 4-3-0 ATS record this season compared to the 3-4-0 mark from the Hornets.

-- Washington and its opponents have eclipsed the total 85.7% of the time this season (six out of seven).
-That's more often than Charlotte and its opponents have (five out of seven).
+- Washington's games have gone over the total 85.7% of the time this season (six out of seven), which is more often than Charlotte's games have (five out of seven).

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.